-In my conversation with pianist, professor, and writer, Mina Yang, we discuss the complicated experiences of racism against East Asians in Classical Music and in the dominant culture, how Western Classical Music proliferated in East Asia through imperialism and colonialism, and how the myth of the “universal” nature of Western Classical Music discourages conversations around politics and race.
+In my conversation with pianist, professor, and writer, Mina Yang, we creating space for conversations about racism against East Asians in classical music, discuss the complicated experiences of racism against East Asians in classical music and in the dominant culture, how Western classical music proliferated in East Asia through imperialism and colonialism, and how the myth of the “universal” nature of Western classical music discourages conversations around politics and race.

 Subscribe to the podcast here!